brevzin/cpp_proposals/1306_expansion_statements/expansion-statements.md

 toc: true
 ---

+# Revision History

+This revision: Rewrote the prose.

+[@P1306R3] Expansion over a range requires a constant expression.
+Added support for break and continue control flow during evaluation.

+[@P1306R2] Adoption of `template for` syntax.
+Added support for init-statement, folded pack expansion into new expansion-init-list mechanism.
+Updated reflection code to match P2996.
+Minor updates to wording: updated handling of switch statements, work around lack of general non-transient constexpr allocation, eliminated need for definition of an "intervening statement", rebased onto working draft, updated feature macro value, fixed typos.
+Addressed CWG review feedback

+[@P1306R1] Adopted a unified syntax for different forms of expansion statements.
+Further refinement of semantics to ensure expansion can be supported for all traversable sequences, including ranges of input iterators.
+Added discussion about `break` and `continue` within expansions.

+[@P1306R0] superceded and extended [@P0589R0]{.title} to work with more destructurable objects (e.g., classes, parameter packs).
+Added a separate constexpr-for variant that a) makes the loop variable a constant expression in each repeated expansion, and b) makes it possible to expand constexpr ranges.
+The latter feature is particularly important for static reflection.

 # Introduction

 This paper proposes a new kind of statement that enables the compile-time repetition of a statement for